apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>logConfigs is detail log file config which provided by provider.</p>
+<p>Specify the logging files which can be observed and configured by cluster users.</p>
 </td>
 </tr>
 <tr>